Cutting Edge TBI Assessment Technology: How to Prove Your Traumatic Brain Injury

 Add a header to begin generating the table of contents

 How do we prove your brain injury is true?
-Cutting edge technologies can provide us with incontrovertible evidence.
+Cutting edge technologies, like those for TBI assessments, can provide us with incontrovertible evidence.

 When a brain injury occurs as the result of a blow to the head or severely jarring motion such as a fall or car accident, some of your brain cells are pulled apart, which causes microscopic damage.